Clyde River, Nunavut

-Clyde River (Syllabics: ᑲᖏᖅᑐᒑᐱᒃ, Inuktitut: Kanngiqtugaapik "nice little inlet") is an Inuit hamlet located on the shore of Baffin Island's Patricia Bay, off Kangiqtugaapik, an arm of Davis Strait in the Qikiqtaaluk Region, of Nunavut, Canada.
+Clyde River (Syllabics: ᑲᖏᖅᑐᒑᐱᒃ, Inuktitut: Kangiqtugaapik "nice little inlet") is an Inuit hamlet located on the shore of Baffin Island's Patricia Bay, off Kangiqtugaapik, an arm of Davis Strait in the Qikiqtaaluk Region of Nunavut, Canada.
 It lies in the Baffin Mountains which in turn form part of the Arctic Cordillera mountain range.
 The community is served by air and by annual supply sealift.

 The community is served by Quluaq School, the Northern Stores, an arena, a community hall, an Anglican church (the Church of the Redeemer), a health centre, hotel and Clyde River Airport with regular flights to Iqaluit and Pond Inlet.

 Geography

 It is located on a flood plain, surrounded by spectacular fjords that stretch all the way into the Barnes Ice Cap.
 The mountains, icebergs and glaciers in the Clyde River area attract rock and ice climbers from around the world.

 There is also a multitude of animals to be seen, including barren-ground caribou, narwhals, polar bears and other sea mammals.
 The proposed "Igaliqtuuq National Wildlife Area", which would be a protected bowhead whale sanctuary, is located in Isabella Bay.

 Clyde River is home to Piqqusilirivvik, Nunavut's Inuit Cultural Learning Centre.
 Piqqusilirivvik opened its doors May 2011.